What Is SNAP? Understanding Your Food Stamp Benefits

 Wyoming$869$975$2,176$62454% (non-expansion)

-Notes: SNAP benefits are sourced from USDA FY 2026 COLA data.
+Notes: SNAP benefit amounts reflect USDA FY 2026 COLA data.
 Alaska’s SNAP range ($1,258–$1,953) varies by region.
-TANF, LIHEAP, and jobless benefits are estimates and may vary.
+TANF, LIHEAP, and unemployment figures are estimates and may vary by individual circumstances.
 Medicaid eligibility reflects ACA expansion (138% FPL) or non-expansion state limits.
-Verify details with state agencies for non-SNAP programs.
-For precise eligibility, check your state’s SNAP income limits and use our SNAP calculator.
+Non-expansion states cover adults only in specific categories (parents, disabled, etc.).
+Verify all figures with your state agency.
+For precise eligibility, use our SNAP estimator.

 State-Specific Accuracy